Ichirō Kōno: Postwar power broker

-During the 1960 Anpo Protests against renewal of the US-Japan Security Treaty, Kōno opposed prime minister Nobusuke Kishi's handling of the situation.
-During the May 19 Incident, when Kishi called for a surprise vote on the revised treaty without informing rival factions in his own party, Kōno deliberately absented himself and his faction from the vote in a show of protest.
+However, when Kishi's mishandling of the renewal of the US-Japan Security Treaty led to the massive Anpo protests, Kōno saw an opportunity to move up the timeline and scuttle Kishi's proposed third term.
+When Kishi called for a surprise vote on the revised treaty without informing rival factions in his own party, Kōno deliberately absented himself and his faction from the vote in a show of protest.
 Thereafter, Kōno devoted himself to bringing down the Kishi cabinet as soon as possible.
 As punishment for his rebellion, Kōno was entirely excluded from the first cabinet of Kishi's successor Hayato Ikeda.
 In August 1960, Kōno threatened to bring down 1955 System by bolting the Liberal Democratic Party along with his faction and other allied factions, but was at length convinced to remain, and was eventually brought back into the cabinet as Minister of Agriculture and Forestry in 1961.

 In the aftermath of the Anpo Protests, a wave of right-wing violence against major political figures was unleashed in Japan, and as part of this wave, police uncovered a plot to assassinate Kōno in 1963.

 Over the years, Kōno had developed a reputation as an energetic and prudent cabinet minister across a number of different cabinets.
 Accordingly, in 1964 Prime Minister Ikeda tasked Kōno with the crucial task of overseeing the 1964 Tokyo Olympics.
 The Olympics were hailed by the Japanese media and around the world as a great success, winning Kōno praise for his effective management.

 When Ikeda was forced to resign due to laryngeal cancer which ultimately proved fatal, Kōno was a leading candidate to succeed Ikeda as prime minister, along with Kishi's younger brother Eisaku Satō.
 However, out of respect for Ikeda's dying wish that Satō succeed him, Kōno declined to run for party president and instead supported Satō's ascension to the premiership.
 Kōno was rewarded with posts in the Satō cabinet as Deputy Prime Minister and Minister of Sports in charge of physical education.

-Kōno died suddenly on July 8, 1965 of a ruptured aortic aneurysm.
+Kōno died suddenly on July 8, 1965, of a ruptured aortic aneurysm.
 After Kōno's death, leadership of Kōno's powerful faction was inherited by faction member Yasuhiro Nakasone.